nbstrat/dotfiles/README.md

 ### Software Installation via appget
-[AppGet(https://appget.net/) is a package manager for Windows and it greatly simplifies installing your must-have development software.
+[AppGet](https://appget.net/) is a package manager for Windows that I have recently started using that greatly simplifies installing your must-have development software.
 Just be sure to not to forget to restart your bash shell after installing!

 Below is my current list of must-haves for getting stuff done.
+I typically run these commands with the ```interactive``` and ```verbose``` flags to see the specific errors that may occur when executing from certain locations.

 #### Beyond Compare
 ```